 It takes hardworking and a lot of discipline to be able to stand out in the media industry, especially since it is a dynamic one.
-Below is a list of the richest media personalities in Kenya 2020;
+Below is a list of the richest journalists and media personalities in Kenya 2022;

 2. Raphael Tuju

 He is a 62-year-old Kenyan media personality and politician.
 He was the first African Journalist to win an Emmy’s Award.
 He is a TV producer and Journalist.
 However, he was able to branch from it and joined politics.
 Raphael Tuju’s main investment is in communication and Real estate.
 His net worth is over Kshs.
 100 Million.